 The Royal Spanish Academy is made up of:

 - The corresponding amount of foreign-born members

 - Numerary members coming from the academies in the Americas

 - Honorary members

 The scholars who become members in RAE are elected by the rest of the active members, and upon being chosen, they become members for life.
 Each member occupies a letter-assigned seat within the Academy: the letter comes from the Spanish alphabet, with uppercase and lowercase letters differentiated and given separate seats.
-Today´s director of the Real Academia Española is Doctor Victor Garcia de la Concha (holder of lowercase letter "c") who is a literature professor in the University of Salamanca.
 A current member of the Academy is writer Arturo Pérez Reverte (holder of uppercase letter "T").
 The Academy also holds other notable famous writers as former members, which is the case of Nobel laureate Camilo José Cela.

 El Diccionario de la Lengua Española, El Diccionario Panhispánico de Dudas o la Ortografía de la Lengua Española are part of the important publications done by the Academy.